 Phonic provides you with the ability to program a single survey in multiple languages.
-You can then send a specific language to participants, or conditionally display a language based on their response to a question.
+You can then send a survey in a specific language to participants, or conditionally toggle the language based on a question response.

 Step 1: Program the survey in a default language

 The first step to creating a multi-language survey is programming the survey in a default language.
 This can be any language, and all subsequent language versions will use translations from your default language to other desired languages.